-We’ve designed the K-12 OS to do just that, because we believe that in today’s educational climate, many schools and districts don’t have the time or money to make decisions without data.
-To learn more about Kiddom Academy, book a demo with us today.
+We’ve designed Kiddom to do just that, because we believe that in today’s educational climate, many schools and districts don’t have the time or money to make decisions without data.
+To learn more about the Kiddom Education Platform, book a demo with us today.

 At a typical Kiddom school, hands are in the air, there’s a buzz in the room, and teachers and students are energized.
 Kiddom was designed to help improve teacher retention and increase student performance and graduation rates.